RoboDK API for Matlab

 {'base'} {'Pick and place'} {'Replace objects'}

-Retrieving objects from the station and modifying them
+How to retrieve objects from the station and modify them

 % Get some items in the station by their name.
 Each item is visible in the